 Other than marine biology, 'Fritz' devoted much of his time on Capri to a grotto that had been the abode of a 16th century religious recluse, one Fra Felice.
 Krupp turned the cave into a "pleasure palace," replete with golden keys for the gates, keys that he gave to his close friends on the island, young fishermen, waiters, etc. He referred to his grotto as the "holy place of a secret fraternity," thus doing little to allay rumours about the nature of the pleasure being pursued by himself and his young male friends.
 Krupp built a path to the cave and then offered to expand it to lead from the certosa (a 15th-century monastery) down to the Marina Piccola, the small harbor.
 The project was accepted by the island authorities, and it was this path that became the Via Krupp.
 It was finished by the spring of 1902.
 A few months later, apparently driven to it by the scandals surrounding his alleged perversions on Capri, Krupp, ruler of the giant German industrial dynasty, this richest man in Germany, died by his own hand.

-piece in history, a 43-ton howitzer, to
+piece in history, a 43-ton howitzer, to lob shells

 into Liege from 10 miles away in WWI.
 That weapon

 As for the Via Krupp (photo, right), it was closed in 1978 but as of 2009 has reopened to the public.
 The safety concerns were not recent.
 It was a difficult path to build, and there have always been problems with falling rock.
 Nevertheless, for over sixty years, it was kept clear by the practical expedient of a man on the end of a pulley going down the side of the cliff and knocking down dangerous bits of the cliff face before they fell.